Justice for Children Abused at Military Schools

 Parents send their children to military school for a number of reasons: to continue a family tradition, give their kids a superior education and sometimes, maybe even to provide them with a much-needed proverbial wake-up call.
+While parents expect structure and discipline, they certainly don’t expect their children to be subjected to military school abuse.

 Sadly, abuse at military school is common—even in places like Kansas and Missouri.
 In fact, one military school in Kansas received more than 300 abuse complaints in a span of five years, according to court documents filed as part of a 2013 federal lawsuit.